mZawirMustafa/robot-framework-test/README.md

 # robot-framework-test

-Test.robot is Task 1.
+test.robot is Task 1.
 Apologize I forgot to rename it properly.
+Also did not manage to finish some parts of task 5.